ramyarakky/Recidvism_ABM_SBP_Brims_Submission/APPENDIX.md

 continuous variables are used without transformation.

-Race and gender are excluded from the risk score consistent with the race-neutral design of the Pennsylvania Commission on Sentencing Risk Assessment (PCRA) (PCRA, 2016; Skeem & Lowenkamp, 2016).
+Race and gender are excluded from the risk score consistent with the race-neutral design of the Post Conviction Risk Assessment (PCRA) (PCRA, 2016; Skeem & Lowenkamp, 2016).
 Full attribute weights are reported in Table A1 above.

 ---